Team

 rantonison@jcpdowntown.org

-Ray Antonison is a video creator and visual artist from New York whose background includes writing, social media management, and media creation.
+Ray Antonison is a content manager and visual artist from New York whose background includes writing, social media management, website management, and media creation.
 They hold a Bachelor of the Arts in Playwriting & Screenwriting and Journalism from SUNY Purchase, and after graduation, began teaching in Brooklyn.
-As a videographer and editor, Ray has worked with non-profits and on brand launches, shot content for magazines, and edited videos for other content creators.
-As a disabled content creator, much of their work is centered around community-led representation.
-A self-taught animator, Ray is always experimenting with new forms of artmaking, and works often with collage and paint as well as pen and pencil.
-Ray’s background in childhood education made JCP a natural fit.
+As a content creator, Ray has worked on brand launches, fashion merchandising, and all aspects of video production, and their animation experience includes bicoastal and international work with nonprofits and creators.
+Ray works often with other art mediums, predominately collage, and paints and draws illustrations.

 What’s one of your favorite places in the city?